What is Brain Waves?

 Brain Waves was at the Surrey Khalsa School in late June.

 The kids were fascinated by the jello brain!

 Why is Brain Waves important?

 Brain injuries permanently disable or kill more children in British Columbia than all other causes combined.
 Concussion rates are highest among BC children aged 10-14.
-Children under 19 who visited the emergency room for sports-related concussions doubled from 2001 to 2012, according to the Centre for Disease Control, indicating that brain injury is a growing issue.
-Despite the fact that the incidence of acquired brain injury exceeds multiple sclerosis, spinal cord injury, breast cancer, and HIV/AIDS there is less than 1/400th the community funding for brain injury than for these for other worthy causes.
+Children under 19 who visited the emergency room for sports-related concussions doubled from 2001 to 2012 according to the Centre for Disease Control, indicating that brain injury is a growing issue.
+Despite the fact that the incidence of acquired brain injury exceeds that of multiple sclerosis, spinal cord injury, breast cancer, and HIV/AIDS there is less than 1/400th the community funding for brain injury than for these for other worthy causes.
 Brain Waves will decrease the number of North Shore children permanently disabled or killed by brain injury.